 - Experience and training in research, culminating in a major research project.

-- Professional development including experience and training in presentation and publication of research findings, preparation of grant applications and teaching.
+- Professional development, including experience and training in presentation and publication of research findings, preparation of grant applications and ethics in clinical research.

-The mission of the Master’s program is to provide an avenue for the student to gain more experience in and exposure to the diverse areas of the clinical translational sciences and to offer a mechanism for the student to obtain in-depth knowledge in a specific area of medical research.
-To this end, students will participate in a specific laboratory or clinical research project in the laboratory/clinic of a CTS faculty member.
+The mission of the Master’s program is to provide an avenue for the student to gain more experience in and exposure to the diverse areas of the clinical translational sciences and to offer a mechanism for the student to obtain in-depth knowledge in a specific area of health sciences research.
+CTS students may specialize in an area such as immunology, neuroscience, cellular and molecular medicine, pharmacology, etc. To this end, students will participate in a specific laboratory or clinical research project under the guidance of a UA faculty member, in addition to taking courses selected from the offerings of UA's health sciences colleges: Medicine, Pharmacy, Public Health and Nursing.

 This program is offered at the Tucson and Phoenix campuses of the UA Colleges of Medicine, in collaboration with the UA College of Nursing, UA College of Pharmacy, as well as the Mel and Enid Zuckerman College of Public Health.